 Leadership Workshop Series 3

 This program is based on the USA-based ATD (Association for Talent Development) Workshop Series – Emotional Intelligence Training by Karl Mulle.
-The program is available in two-day, one-day, half -day and lunch session.
+The program is available in two-day, one-day, half-day, and lunch sessions.

 Developing emotional intelligence is a lifelong journey.
 The workshop agendas, activities, and resources are designed to help your workforce better understand themselves and others so that they can build rapport, lead change, handle conflict, and collaborate effectively.